bkargaw/forget_not/README.md

  Objective: Tasks can be created, read, edited and destroyed through the API.
             allow task types and filter

-### Phase 3: Notes (2 1/2 days)
+### Phase 3: LISTS (2 1/2 days)

- Objective: Notes belong to Tasks that can be created, read, edited and destroyed through the API.
+ Objective: Tasks have types and user can add new List types and
+    associate any task with any of the lists

+### Phase 4: List summary (time, num tasks, num completed)(1 day)

+Objective: Sorting of Tasks can be done under all list types

 ### Phase 5: Search Tasks By name (1 day)

  Objective: Sorting of Tasks can be done under all list types

-### Phase 6: Sort Tasks By Properties (1 day)
+### Phase 6: Sort Tasks By Properties (if i get to it)

  Objective: Sorting of Tasks can be done under all list types

+### Phase 7: Notes (if i get to it)

+ Objective: Notes belong to Tasks that can be created, read, edited and destroyed through the API.

-### Phase 7: Add contacts and allow assignment of task (if i get to it)
+### Phase 8: Add contacts and allow assignment of task (if i get to it)

  Objective: people can add others to their contacts and assign tasks to each other

 ### Bonus Features (TBD)
-  * sort tasks by properties
   * add contacts and allow assignment of task to other people in contact
   * Autocomplete SmartAdd of task properties
   * Subtasks